GorPiliposyan/invasive-animal-identification/README.md

 ## Recognised species

 The model is currently trained to identify ***17 species of terrapins and turtles***, some of which are considered native and others invasive.
 The full list of invasive species in Engand and Wales can be found [here](https://www.gov.uk/guidance/invasive-non-native-alien-animal-species-rules-in-england-and-wales).
-The full list of the 17 species addressed in this project is available below.
+The full list of the 17 species addressed in this project is available in the drop-down menu below.

 <details>
   <summary>List of Turtle and Terrapin Species</summary>